 Create a Strong CX Management System

-NPS can be a valuable component of a customer experience (CX) management system, but it’s not quite as valuable as a stand-alone metric.
+Net Promoter Score can be a valuable component of a customer experience (CX) management system, but it’s not quite as valuable as a stand-alone metric.
 In fact, in Reichheld’s follow-up book, The Ultimate Question 2.0, he and co-author Rob Markey revisit the metric to recommend using NPS as part of a system for driving “good profits and true growth.”

 Whatever metrics you use as part of your CX program, make sure they drive action by creating and supporting a strong understanding of your customers’ attitudes and behavior.
 Ultimately, the value of any metric you use lies in its ability to serve as a decision guide, helping you facilitate the development of a customer-centric culture.
 In the words of Orison Swett Marden, American author and founder of Success Magazine, “A good system shortens the road to the goal.”
 NPS can be one of many valuable metrics in a strong CX management system.